-Loomis Sayles is a subsidiary of Natixis Investment Managers, LLC which, following a modification in corporate structure that took place in January 2024, is a direct subsidiary of Natixis Investment Managers ("Natixis IM"), an international asset management group based in Paris, France, that is part of the Global Financial Services division of Groupe BPCE.
+Loomis Sayles is a subsidiary of Natixis Investment Managers, LLC which is an indirect subsidiary of Natixis Investment Managers ("Natixis IM"), an international asset management group based in Paris, France, that is part of the Global Financial Services division of Groupe BPCE.
 Natixis IM is wholly owned by Natixis, a French investment banking and financial services firm.
 Natixis is wholly owned by BPCE, France's second largest banking group.
-The modification in corporate structure mentioned above was the merger of Natixis Investment Managers, LLC into Natixis Investment Managers U.S. Holdings, LLC and the subsequent name change of the holding company to "Natixis Investment Managers, LLC."
-The internal reorganization did not change the ultimate parent of Loomis Sayles or the identity and responsibilities of, or services provided by, either Loomis Sayles's or Natixis Investment Managers, LLC's personnel.